AppBuilderMS/Laravel-Blog-Task/README.md

 ````
 composer install

-Add herperFunctions file to composer.json like that:
+Add helperFunctions file to composer.json like that:

 "autoload": {
     "psr-4": {